 Your payslip will show the period of pay.
 In the above payslip example, this is 31 May 2021, Period 2.
 When it comes to payroll, pay periods are based on the tax year (which runs from 6 April to 5 April each year) so May is month 2 for tax purposes.

 As you continue to read your payslip, you’ll definitely see the tax code being used.
 Tax codes tell employers how much income tax they need to deduct from an individuals pay and personal allowance (or free-pay) they are entitled to.
 The most common tax code is 1257L for the tax year 2021/2022 (and 1250L for the tax year 2020/2021).

 If you are an employee it can pay to check your code because mistakes do happen or HMRC may have based your code on historic information, which may be out of date.
+Many find themselves paying too much tax or on emergency tax codes like BR, D0 or 0T unknowingly.
 You can read more about tax codes in this guide, as well as how to check whether you are on the right one.